Mateo Panadić

-Mateo Panadić (born 6 October 1994) is a Croatian footballer who plays as a midfielder or attacker for Football Superleague of Kosovo club Ferizaj.
+Mateo Panadić (born 6 October 1994) is a Croatian footballer who plays as a midfielder or attacker for Otrant-Olympic in Montenegro.

 Career

 Before the second half of 2013/14, Panadić signed for the reserves of Austria Wien, one of Austria's most successful clubs, after playing for Gorica (Croatia) in the Croatian second division.

 Before the second half of 2014/15, he signed for Croatian third division side Vrapče, before trialing for Chemnitzer FC in the German third division.

 In 2015, he signed for the reserves of German Bundesliga side Schalke.

 Before the 2016 season, Panadić signed for Assyriska in the Swedish second division through a fan fundraiser.

 Before the second half of 2016/17, he signed for Slovenian top flight team Aluminij, where he made 8 league appearances and scored 0 goals.

 Before the second half of 2018/19, Panadić signed for Wiener Neustadt in the Austrian second division after playing for Slovenian second division outfit Brežice, where he made 10 appearances and scored 0 goals.

 In 2019, he signed for Rogaška in the Slovenian second division.